ianxxiao/reinforcement_learning_project/README.md

 The current version only has basic mechanics and is still under development with some known issues.
 Refer to Issue page for details.

+### What are the key thesis to be done in near term?
+- Can deep learning technique help to improve the cognitive capbility of the Reinforcement Learning agent?
+- Can time series forecasting technique help to predict future rewards better and improve decisioning capability?

+---

 ### Key Features

 1) **main.py**